Spidees/SCUM-ServerManager/README.md

 - `runUpdateOnStart`: Check for updates when the script starts (true/false).

 ## 2. Running the Script

+### Option 1: Using BAT Files (Recommended)

+The easiest way to start and stop the automation:

+1. Make sure your server is running as a service via NSSM (see: above # NSSM Service Setup).

+2. **To start the automation:**
+   - Double-click `startserver.bat`
+   - It will automatically run as administrator and start the PowerShell automation script

+3. **To stop the automation:**
+   - Double-click `stopserver.bat`
+   - It will stop both the SCUM server service and the PowerShell automation script

+### Option 2: Manual PowerShell Execution

 1. Make sure your server is running as a service via NSSM (see: above # NSSM Service Setup).
 2. Run the PowerShell script `SCUMServer.ps1` as administrator.
 (Tested and recommended for proper operation.)